 For more info, check out my carbon fiber vs aluminum frame guide.

 - Wheel size- Most frames work with only one size of wheel.
 Usually 26 inch, 700c, or 650b.
 The reason that you can’t use different wheel sizes is that your bottom bracket may be too low or too high.
 You can also have problems with brake compatibility and tire clearance.
-There are exceptions to this.
-Some frames work with multiple wheel sizes.

 - Tire width- Make sure your frame offers enough clearance for the tires that you plan to use.
 For example, if you plan to ride off-road, you’ll want a frame that allows you to install tires that are at least 2.5 inches wide.

 - Rim brakes or disc brakes- Not all frames have mounts for both.
+For more info, check out my guide: Disc Brakes Vs. Rim Brakes

-- Thru axles or quick release axles- You can’t really convert from one to the other.
-To help you decide, check out my thru axle vs quick release pros and cons list.
+- Thru-axles or quick-release axles- You can’t really convert from one to the other.
+To help you decide, check out my thru-axle vs quick-release pros and cons list.

 My Bike Frame Material of Choice: Steel Vs Aluminum

-Final Thoughts: Steel Vs. Aluminum Bike Frame
+Final Thoughts: Steel Vs Aluminum Bike Frame

 More from Where The Road Forks